dodistyo/dodistyo.github.io/content/posts/open-model-on-local/index.en.md

 description: "Why running open-source AI models locally on consumer GPUs can save costs, boost privacy, and accelerate workflows."
 ---

-## Why the Hype Around Open Models And What Can We Do With It?
+## Why Open Models?

 For years, the biggest language and vision systems were locked behind corporate APIs — from OpenAI, Antrhopic, Google etc.

 Then DeepSeek came in — DeepSeek is one of the pioneers in open model space. a relatively unknown AI research lab from China, released an open source model that quickly become the talk back then.
 On many metrics that matter — capability, cost, openness ― DeepSeek is giving Western AI giants a run for their money.

-Open-source trained models like **DeepSeek**, **Qwen**, **Mistral** ,  **Stable Diffusion**, **Flux** and etc have changed the game — giving us the ability to experiment, fine-tune, and run powerful models completely offline in our local setup.
+Open-source trained models like **DeepSeek**, **Qwen**, **Mistral** ,  **Stable Diffusion**, **Flux** and many more coming have changed the game — giving us the ability to experiment, fine-tune, and run powerful models completely offline in our local setup.

 Today, even **consumer-grade GPUs** from NVDIA or AMD is capable of running these models efficiently — powering real workflows and boost our productivity.

-Even this article is writing is refined by open weight model GPT OSS 20B.
+Even this article writing is refined by open weight model GPT OSS 20B.

 But how feasible it actually is?
 We'll see through this articles